Can you use a credit card at an ATM?

 If a cash advance puts you over your credit limit or you’ve already maxed out your credit card, you may not be able to withdraw money using your credit card at an ATM.

-ATM dispense limits also vary, so you may need to perform more than one transaction to get the full amount of cash you need.
+ATM dispense limits also vary, so you may need to make multiple transactions to get the full amount of cash you need.
 And each transaction may incur separate fees.

 Yes, eligible Capital One cardholders can typically use their credit cards to get cash advances.
 View important rates and disclosures.